 – Supported by the school administration/ the school Principal.
 We need to know that what you learn will be taken back to the school and implemented an after-school program and potentially integrated into the current curriculum.

 – A stipend for attending the 3-6 hours of training this fall.

 – A stipend for running a short course program in Fall 2021 to introduce the program and a longer after school course in the Spring 2022.

 – All materials and equipment.

-– Additional training in the Fall of 2021 to prepare for Spring 2022.
+– Additional training in the Spring of 2022.

 In the coming years, jobs will require proficiency in STEM (science, technology, engineering and math), particularly computer science.
 We need to equip our children with the skills necessary to find employment in a transforming world.
 Unfortunately, there simply aren’t enough of teachers trained in STEM education to address the need for early engagement in coding and technology.
 In 2015, there were 51 teachers who graduated with a certificate to teach computer science in America.
 Let that number sink in: there are 328 million Americans, almost 57 million school children, and only 51 teachers who are certified to teach them in the field that is certain to dominate every aspect of the world they inherit.